capro-uio/nettskjemar/README.md

-Package documentation can be found on the associated [GitHub pages](https://lcbc-uio.github.io/nettskjemar/), among other documentation on [how to create the API acces user and token](https://lcbc-uio.github.io/nettskjemar/articles/auth_setup.html).
+Package documentation can be found on the associated [GitHub pages](https://lcbc-uio.github.io/nettskjemar/), among other documentation on [how to create the API access user and token](https://lcbc-uio.github.io/nettskjemar/articles/auth_setup.html).

 # Funding